-- Using the Pastoral Relationship or relationship with a Vulnerable Adult to meet one's own needs. - Any attempt to influence unduly the person who is receiving ministry. - Agreeing to be named as a beneficiary or to act as an administrator or executor in a will of the person who is receiving ministry. - Frequent or private meetings after hours or away from church property. - Seeking excessive private time. - Unwillingness to cease otherwise appropriate physical conduct after learning it is unwelcome. - 2.
-Examples of Appropriate Physical Contact in Pastoral Relationships or by persons who minister to Vulnerable Adults when they are welcomed by the recipient include:
+- Using the Pastoral Relationship or relationship with a Vulnerable Adult to meet one's own needs. - Any attempt to influence unduly the person who is receiving ministry. - Agreeing to be named as a beneficiary or to act as an administrator or executor in a will of the person who is receiving ministry. - Agreeing to be given a Power of Attorney or Healthcare Power of Attorney by someone who is receiving ministry. - Frequent or private meetings after hours or away from church property. - Seeking excessive private time. - Unwillingness to cease otherwise appropriate physical conduct after learning it is unwelcome. - 2.
+Examples of Appropriate Physical Contact in Pastoral Relationships or by persons who minister to Vulnerable Adults when they are welcomed by the recipient include: - Handshakes - Brief hugs - Holding hands during prayer - "Laying on of hands" and/or anointing in appropriate pastoral contexts - Pats on the shoulder or back - Touching hands, arms, shoulders - Holding hands when a person is ill or upset

-- Handshakes

-- Brief hugs

-- Holding hands during prayer

-- "Laying on of hands" and/or anointing in appropriate pastoral contexts

-- Pats on the shoulder or back

-- Touching hands, arms, shoulders

-- Holding hands when a person is ill or upset